 The Bogdkhan Uul is said to be the world’s oldest nature reserve.
 Established in 1778, the park was guarded by 2000 club-wielding lamas.
 Animal poachers were hauled away in chains, beaten within an inch of their lives, and locked inside coffin-like jail cells.

-These days it’s perfectly safe and legal to walk on the mountain and you can enjoy some terrific hiking and horse-riding trails.
-Wildlife is more difficult to spot than it used to be, but you still stand a good chance of seeing red deer.
+These days it’s perfectly safe and legal to walk on the mountain, and you can enjoy some terrific hiking and horse-riding trails.
+Wildlife is more difficult to spot than it used to be, but you still stand a chance of seeing red deer.